Kallikuppam: Amenities

 Ambattur fire station is the nearest fire station.

 Kallikuppam falls under the jurisdiction of the Greater Chennai Police, West zone, headquartered at Ambattur Industrial Estate.

 Ambattur Police station.
 There is a police booth on Kadappa road in Kallikuppam and redhills road near ayappan temple.

 Sir Ivan Stedeford Hospital is a modern multi-speciality hospital in Ambattur.
 The hospital is named after Sir Ivan Stedeford, the British industrialist and philanthropist.
 The hospital was inaugurated on 25 February 1966, and then managed by the AMM Foundation.
 It is situated 4 km from the Kallikuppam tea shop bus stop on the Ambattur–Avadi road, about a kilometer from the Ambattur—Red Hills Road intersection.
 There are many small hospitals and clinics available near Kallikuppam.

-Transport

-Proposed Phase-2 from Puzhal to Vandaloor of the Chennai monorail will pass through Kallikkuppam with proposed stations at Ambattur O.T., Pudur and Kallikuppam.
 Though Kallikuppam has a good number of bus commuters, it still does not have its own bus terminus, however there is a pending proposal to set up a bus terminus at Kallikuppam.
 Bus services are there to/fro Poonamallee (62), Avadi (62), (77M & 77d) Koyambedu, Vallalar Nagar (248A & 248p), Tambaram(104), Villivakkam-Pudur (S43) (and few private buses to Kanchipuram and Red Hills).
 Recently operating (S67) Villivakkam to Kallikuppam.
 Share cabs remain the biggest logistics and transport service providers in Kallikuppam.